 Mi Valedor was present at the public hearing of the week of work “Que la calle no lxs calle”, promoted by the Citizens' Parliamentary Association (APC) of the Mexico City Congress and our allies from “El Caracol”.
 These hearings, where testimonies of men, women, elderly adults and children were heard, were carried out as a […]

-This weekend is announced as one of special importance for Mexico City due to the multiple fairs, exhibitions and spaces that are deployed to encourage the dissemination of various art projects.
-As part of the introduction of independent proposals in Clavo Movimiento, an alternative space dedicated to the interaction of art with the public, Mi […]
+This past weekend was announced as a highly special one for Mexico City given the multiple fairs, exhibits, and spaces that are being hosted to promote various art projects.
+In the frame of introduction of independent proposals for Clavo Movimiento, an alternative space dedicated to the interaction between art and the public, Mi Valedor has […]

 The public policy of Mexico City has evolved in its way of understanding and caring for people who are homeless, by proposing laws, institutes and programs aimed to solve this problem for over twenty years.
 The Interinstitutional Protocol for Comprehensive Care for People Living on the Street in Mexico City represents the most up-to-date document […]